Map of Genesis' Eden in which God planted His Garden

 (1) Eridu

 Eridu is ranked "first" as it has several important motifs associated with Genesis' Garden in Eden account.
 Man is created here of its clay at the instigation of the Sumerian god Enki (Akkadian: Ea) because the Igigi gods are in revolt over their hard work building irrigation ditches for his city-garden and man replaces them as garden laborers (recast as Adam as a gardener rebelling against God and being removed from God's garden).
 It is here that Ea/Enki warns a man (Adapa) "not to eat" the "bread of death" or he will die, presaging God's warning to Adam "not to eat" of the tree of knowledge of good and evil or he will die.
 Eridu's god warns one man (variously called Ziusudra, Atrahasis or Utnapishtim of Shuruppak in Sumer) to build a boat to save the seed of man and animalkind because a flood is to be sent by the gods to destroy all life, this presages God's warning to Noah.
 Eridu's god changes the one language of the world into a babel of many tongues to spite his brother-god Enlil of Nippur, this presages God's changing one language of the world into many tongues with the tower of Babel episode.
 The god of Eridu plants a garden and it is famed for two fabulous trees a kiskanu and mes tree (presaging Eden's two fabulous trees).
-This god bears the Sumerian epithet ushumgal, meaning "great serpent-dragon," so he has the power of human speech and legs to walk with.
-He seeks to deny man immortal life via lies and half-truths (Ea/Enki being recast as Eden's Serpent as well as Eden's God, Yahweh-Elohim).
+This god bears the Sumerian epithet ushumgal, meaning "great serpent" also rendered by some scholars as "dragon," so he has the power of human speech and legs to walk with.
+He seeks to deny man immortal life via lies and half-truths (Ea/Enki the ushumgal or "great serpent" being recast as Eden's Serpent as well as Eden's God, Yahweh-Elohim).

 (2) Nippur

 Man is created of Nippur's clay to replace the Igigi gods who rebel against the burdensome toil digging irrigation ditches for Enlil's city-garden.
 The motif of gardeners (the Igigi) rebelling against their god (Enlil) appears here (as well as at Eridu against Enki/Ea), they are removed from the city-garden for this act of rebellion (recast as Adam the gardener rebelling against his God and being removed from his God's garden, like the Igigi).
 A clay tablet found at Nippur mentions a city gate called abul edin-na "edin gate" and Genesis suggests the Garden in Eden has an "entrance" (a gate?) guarded by Cherubim.
 Some gardens were within the city walls at Nippur and thus would be accessed via a gate or entrance in the city wall (perhaps Nippur's abul edin-na was recast as the "entrance" to the Garden in Eden?).
 Enlil of Nippur is identified as the chief instigator behind the decision to send a flood to destroy mankind for violating his rest with their clamor (recast as God sending Noah's Flood to destroy mankind).
 On the seventh day of the Flood all mankind has been destroyed except a few on a boat built by Ziusudra of Shuruppak.
 The silence prevailing on the earth on the seventh day "allows _all_ the gods to rest" for man's clamor or noise is gone now (recast as God _resting on the seventh day_ after "creating" a world instead of "destroying" a world as done by Enlil with the Flood).
 Eden's serpent in Christian myths seeks man's destruction.
-Enlil sought the destruction of all of mankind with the Flood and he bore the Sumerian epithet ushumgal, "great serpent dragon."
+Enlil sought the destruction of all of mankind with the Flood and he bore the Sumerian epithet ushumgal, "great serpent" alternately rendered by some schoilars as "dragon."
 So, like Enki (Ea) of Eridu, he too is associated with man's creation and his death.
-That is to say two Sumerian gods Enlil (Akkadian/Babylonian: Ellil) and Enki (Akkadian/Babylonian: Ea) have been fused together to become not only the God Yahweh-Elohim in the Garden of Eden but also Eden's Serpent (Enlil and Enki _both_ bore the Sumerian epithet ushumgal "great serpent-dragon").
+That is to say two Sumerian gods Enlil (Akkadian/Babylonian: Ellil) and Enki (Akkadian/Babylonian: Ea) have been fused together to become not only the God Yahweh-Elohim in the Garden of Eden but also Eden's Serpent (Enlil and Enki _both_ bore the Sumerian epithet ushumgal, "great serpent").

 (3) Watering hole in the edin

 At this location, a three days journey into the edin wilderness from Uruk, Shamhat meets Enkidu (both are prototypes of Eve and Adam).
-Naked Enkidu is separated from his herbivore animal companions (gazelles) when he espies a naked Shamhat and has sex with her (recast as a naked Eve supplanting naked Adam's herbivore animal companions).
+Naked Enkidu is separated from his herbivore animal companions (gazelles and wild cattle) when he espies a naked Shamhat and has sex with her (recast as a naked Eve supplanting naked Adam's herbivore animal companions).
 He learns it is wrong to be naked when she shares her clothes with him and clothed they both leave edin's watering hole (recast as Adam and Eve discovering they are naked and clothing themselves before leaving Eden).
 We are told the watering hole's water was Enkidu's and the animals "heart's DELIGHT."
 I understand this motif was recast as Hebrew `eden meaning "delight."
 Enkidu in the Epic of Gilgamesh when he appears at the watering hole is called "the man of edin," the Sumerian logogram (EDIN/EDEN) being used by the Akkadian scribe in _lieu of_ the Akkadian word seru for steppe.
 Shamhat urges Enkidu to eat food he balks at initially offered him in the edin by shepherds, he submits to her will and eats it (recast as Eve urging Adam to eat forbidden food in Eden).
 Enkidu later curses Shamhat, blaming her for his misfortunes (recast as God cursing Eve).
 Enkidu and Shamhat eventually die being mortals after having left the edin to dwell at Uruk (recast as Adam and Eve dying after their having left Eden).

 (4) Uruk

 The Sumerian goddess Inanna (Akkadian/Babylonian: Ishtar) the patron goddess of whores and prostitutes and Shamhat dwells at Uruk.
 She is called in Sumerian nin edin-na, "the lady of edin."
-She eats of cedar tree (consuming its pine nuts) to acquire "knowledge" to enable her to have sex with her husband Dumuzi (recast as Eve and Adam eating of tree to acquire knowledge, then Adam's "knowing" Eve, having "sex" with her).
+She eats of cedar/pine tree (consuming its cedar/pine nuts) to acquire "knowledge" to enable her to have sex with her husband Dumuzi (recast as Eve and Adam eating of tree to acquire knowledge, then Adam's "knowing" Eve, having "sex" with her).
 She has her husband Dumuzi (biblical: Tammuz) slain under a "great apple tree" in the edin of Kulaba (Uruk) and carried off to Hell by demons as her surrogate.
 He is briefly changed by Utu into a snake to escape his bonds, his hands and feet having been tied to sticks with ropes.
 Utu (his brother-in-law and a sun god) hears his plea and changes his hands into "snake hands" and feet into "snake feet" allowing him to slither out of his bonds.
-Dumuzi also bore the Sumerian epithet ushumgal meaning "great serpent-dragon" (actually his and Inanna's Sumerian epithet is ama-ushumgal-anna, "the mother is a great serpent dragon of heaven") so he has the power to walk and talk in human and serpent form while under the great apple tree of the edin of Kulaba near Uruk.
+Dumuzi also bore the Sumerian epithet ushumgal meaning "great serpent" or "dragon" (actually his and Inanna's Sumerian epithet is ama-ushumgal-anna, "the mother is a great serpent/ dragon of heaven") so he has the power to walk and talk in human and serpent form while under the great apple tree of the edin of Kulaba near Uruk.
 This has probably been recast as Eden's serpent losing its feet.
 Dumuzi in the Adapa and the Southwind myth offered Adapa the "bread of life" which would have given him immortality and Eden's serpent told Eve she would not die.
 So Dumuzi the ushumgal the "great serpent-dragon" offered _contra_ Ea's orders, food to Adapa (mankind) giving him immortality instead of death.
 That is to say Dumuzi of Uruk's edin is another pre-biblical prototype of the Garden of Eden's Serpent.
 Dumuzi who is a shepherd of the edin and associated with an apple-tree garden of edin is also another pre-biblical prototype of Adam along with Enkidu and Adapa.
 Enkidu was created of clay by the goddess Aruru and placed in the Sumerian edin _near_ Uruk to confront Gilgamesh.
 I am in agreement with scholars (Jastrow, Skinner, Graves and Patai) that Enkidu has been recast as Adam and Shamaht of Uruk has been recast as Eve.
 Why is Adam made of "dust" when Enkidu was made of clay?
 I note that cuneiform letters from various princes in Canaan directed to Pharaoh Akhenaton in Egypt (circa 1350-1334 B.C.) address him as the Sun-god and compare themselves self-effacingly as his humble servants or slaves, "_the _DUST_ under his sandals."
 I suspect that the Hebrews assimilated to some degree Canaanite concepts and figures of speech via their intermarriages with the Canaanites (cf. Judges 3:5-6) and thus the notion that man _is nothing but dust_ under Pharaoh's sandals became Adam being made of dust (Ge 3:19) contra the Mesopotamian notion he (Enkidu) was made of clay (However, Isaiah 64:8 speaks of man being clay, not dust, formed by God the potter: "Yet O Lord, thou art our Father; and we are the clay, and thou art our potter...")

 As noted earlier (above) Enkidu and Shamhat eventually leave the edin to meet Gilgamesh at Uruk .
 Of interest here is a transliteration revealing that the plain or edin (edin-na) apparently _abuts the walls of Uruk_ (Sumerian: Unug), rendered below by Langdon (Professor of Assyriology, Oxford) as biblical "Erech" appearing in Genesis (Ge 10:10):